Luke-SNAW/Luke-SNAW.github.io/vault/dev.with-ai.md

 - [Where's the Shovelware?
 Why AI Coding Claims Don't Add Up](https://mikelovesrobots.substack.com/p/wheres-the-shovelware-why-ai-coding)
   - They’re not showing a sudden spike or hockey-stick line of growth. (chart of new iOS/android/steam app releases, domain name, github repos)
   - > As for you, personally, show me the 30 apps you created this year.
+- Neither one is a substitute for the 'driver'.
+Claude code is like the level 2 self driving of programming. - [HN](https://news.ycombinator.com/item?id=45235106)

 ## ETC